StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

         http.user_agent; content:"test"; startswith; endswith;
         sid:1; rev:1;)

-We use the same technic as for the domain with ``endswith`` keyword that we complement with ``startswith`` to ensure a full equality of the strings.
+We use the same technique as the domain with the ``endswith`` keyword that we complement with ``startswith`` to ensure full equality of the strings.

 Clear text authentication and password extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clear text authentication over HTTP is still a thing in some environments.
+Clear text authentication over HTTP is still relevant in some environments.
-So detecting this behavior and collecting the user and password to
+Detecting this behavior and collecting the user and password to
-check them against some other systems to detect credential reuse is really
+check them against other systems to detect credential reuse is really
 interesting.

 This can be done with a single signature: